-Six of the eight shareholder-elected board members are independent as defined by the Danish Corporate Governance Recommendations, while two shareholder-elected board members are related to the majority shareholder Novo Holdings A/S as member of either the board or executive management and thus are not deemed independent.
+Seven of the nine shareholder-elected board members are independent as defined by the Danish Corporate Governance Recommendations, while two shareholder-elected board members are related to the main shareholder Novo Holdings A/S as member of either the board or executive management and thus are not deemed independent.
 Employee representatives are considered non-independent according to the Danish Corporate Governance Recommendations.

-In 2018, the Board of Directors conducted seven board meetings.
-All board members attended all board meetings within the member's term in 2018, except one member who was excused from two meetings within the member's term in 2018.
-Please refer to the Annual Report on pp. 50-51 for a detailed attendance overview, which also includes the attendance for committee meetings.
+In 2019, the Board of Directors conducted eight board meetings.
+All board members attended all board meetings within the member's term in 2019, except one member who was excused from one meeting within the member's term in 2019.
+Please refer to the Annual Report on p.
+39 for a detailed attendance overview, which also includes the attendance for committee meetings.

 To ensure that discussions include multiple perspectives representing the complex, global pharmaceutical environment, the Board of Directors aspires to be diverse in gender and nationality.
-In 2016, the Board of Directors adjusted its diversity ambition and set new targets with the aim of consisting, by 2020, of at least two shareholder-elected board members with Nordic nationality and at least two shareholder-elected board members with a nationality other than Nordic - and at least three shareholder-elected board members of each gender.
+In 2016, the Board of Directors adjusted its diversity ambition and set out new targets with the aim of consisting, by 2020, of at least two shareholder-elected board members with Nordic nationality and at least two shareholder-elected board members with a nationality other than Nordic - and at least three shareholder-elected board members of each gender.